dante1130/my-website/content/tetris.md

 At this time of writing, the project still has some outstanding issues that has not been addressed.

-Perhaps, in the future that could also be never, these will be fixed.
+Perhaps, in the future these will be fixed.
 But for now, I think the project is fine as it is.

 ### Handling collisions with rotations